-There were examples of good practice found throughout the inspection in relation to, the management of complaints and incidents, governance processes relating to quality assurance and maintaining good working relationships.
+There were examples of good practice found throughout the inspection in relation to governance arrangements, management of complaints and incidents, quality improvement and maintaining good working relationships.

 No areas for improvement were identified during the inspection.

 7.0 Quality improvement plan